apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

     The benefit of open source is primarily in crowdsourcing the QA process.
 Ideologues can grin and bear it, but neglect drive-by contributors at your peril.
-Your project will have lots of features, but will still suck, suffering a death by a thousand cuts and never finding product-market fit.
+Your project will have lots of features, but it might still suck, suffering a death by a thousand cuts and never finding product-market fit.

-    You need both kinds of contributors.
+    I hope that you found this rant useful.